Malii61/EscapeFromBackroom/README.md

 ### Installation
  <a>
     If you want to try the game, you can download it from <a href="https://github.com/Malii61/EscapeFromHorrorMansion/blob/main/Build"> this </a> link.
-After downloaded open the exe file to run the game.
+After download open the Escape From Horror Mansion.exe file to run the game.